Find a Law Firm

 Find an Approved Solicitor on the Norwich and Peterborough Building Society Conveyancing Panel

-Frequently asked questions relating to the Norwich and Peterborough Building Society Conveyancing Panel
+Norwich and Peterborough Building Society Solicitor Panel Recently Asked Questions

-I was expecting to move into my dream home last Thursday.
-My solicitor is on the Norwich and Peterborough Building Society solicitors panel but has changed address in the past couple of months and had not advised Norwich and Peterborough Building Society of their new address.
-Norwich and Peterborough Building Society is now refusing to release my funds as the information from the solicitors isn't correct.
+I was supposed to move into my dream home yesterday.
+My lawyer’s firm is on the Norwich and Peterborough Building Society conveyancing panel but has changed address 8 weeks ago and had not informed Norwich and Peterborough Building Society of their new address.
+Norwich and Peterborough Building Society has locked down the release of mortgage funds as the information from the solicitors isn't correct.

-This is a rare situation indeed.
+This is as unusual as it is unlucky.
 Most lender Terms of Conveyancing Panel Appointment specifically oblige the solicitor to inform the lender of an address change.
 Your solicitor needs to treat this with the utmost urgency.
 Do speak with or register your concern with the senior partner (assuming he or she is not your direct lawyer).
 Most lenders would be reasonable in this situation and expedite the resolution of this issue.
-It may be prudent to enlist the help of your local Norwich and Peterborough Building Society branch or your mortgage broker to see if they can assist.
+It may be prudent to enlist the help of your local Norwich and Peterborough Building Society branch or your mortgage broker to see if they can help.